n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md

 Use the n8n Form trigger to start a workflow when a user submits a form, taking the input data from the form.
 The node generates the form web page for you to use.

+You can add more pages to continue the form with the [n8n Form](/integrations/builtin/core-nodes/n8n-nodes-base.form/) node.

 ## Build and test workflows

 While building or testing a workflow, use the **Test URL**.
 Using a test URL ensures that you can view the incoming data in the editor UI, which is useful for debugging.